logo

 4. You will need to set up and run an RTM company to run the building.
 This will then take over from the existing block management company hired by the landlord.
 You must be ready for all the processes and responsibilities that come with being involved in such right to manage companies.

 5. You may find that your freeholder tries to block the right to manage.
 It’s not unusual.
 Your freeholder may raise legal or procedural objections and in some cases may just fail to respond that all.
-That’s another reason why you need specialist RTM solicitors.
+That’s another reason why you need specialist right to manage solicitors.

 The most important thing to remember is that RTM is not an easy option and should be carefully thought through.
 A Law Commission survey of those who had successfully acquired the right to manage found half of those had experienced difficulties in acquiring the right to manage.
 Respondents commented on the difficult nature of the process which “took a lot of time” and needed “a lot of dedicated hard work“.